MatiasJoaquinReynoso/MatiasJoaquinReynoso/README.md

 ## About my job/role

-I am currently working automating web pages and APIs using frameworks such as Cypress/Selenium/Tosca Commander.
+I am currently working automating UI WEB and APIs using frameworks such as Cypress/Selenium/Tosca Commander.